updated on 07 September 2021

 Don't be too disheartened.
 The legal job market is more competitive than it has ever been before and there are hundreds, if not thousands, of prospective trainees in the same position.

-Now is the best time to refocus - and perhaps redouble - your efforts.
-It's the season for law fairs and firm presentations, which this year will be taking place virtually.
+Now is the best time to refocus – and perhaps redouble – your efforts.
+It's the season for law fairs and firm presentations, many of which will take place virtually again this year.
 Applications are also open for many vacation schemes.
 See the LCN Diary for upcoming events.

 Don't be afraid to reapply to the firms that didn’t progress your applications.
 Candidates often wonder whether that's good practice but not only is it acceptable, many firms welcome reapplications.
-It shows commitment, perseverance and, hopefully, improvement; ideally you'll have supplemented your CV with more experience and knowledge by the time you reapply.
+It shows commitment, perseverance and, hopefully, improvement.
+That said, make sure you have supplemented your CV with more experience and knowledge by the time you reapply.

 Finally, ask firms for feedback on any unsuccessful applications.
 Not all will oblige, but graduate recruitment teams are often more than willing to provide you with a full breakdown of your performance, which will no doubt be useful if you do choose to reapply to the same firm the following year.